 Students will be enabled to follow the main contemporary debates in Political Science and International Relations and to attend highly specialized courses in the field.
-They will also be enabled to select, analyze, and elaborate data on institutions, actors, processes, and policies in the global political system.
-Finally, they will be encouraged to propose risk management solutions.
+They will also be enabled to select and analyze data on institutions, actors, processes, and policies in the global political system.